 - Don't listen to music, text, or perform any distracting acts

 - Ride predictably

 It is best to minimize riding on the sidewalk if you can't avoid it completely.
 Cars typically don't look for you when they are turning or backing out of a driveway and don't expect moving traffic on the sidewalks.

-When Should You Get a Bicycle Accident Attorney?
+When Should You Get a Cycling Lawyer?

 There are a number of occasions when hiring bike lawyers might be the right thing for you.
 If you have sustained damages or injuries due to an accident, it's recommended that you consult with a lawyer as soon as possible after the accident has occurred.